Acaxees de Durango: History

 On August 11, 2020, the Acaxees announced defender Patricio Araujo as their first official player.
-In September 2020 the club announced the construction of its own stadium.
+In September 2020, the club announced the construction of its own stadium.

-On December 1, 2020, the club's franchise was put on hiatus by the LBM due to financial problems and the lack of a new board of directors that can provide financial support to the club.
-The team could return in the following season if it manages to improve its financial situation and complies with the guidelines of the competition.
+On December 1, 2020, the club's franchise was expelled from the LBM due to financial problems and the lack of a new board of directors that could have provided financial support to the club.
+The team could have returned in the following season if it was able to manage to improve its financial situation and comply with the guidelines of the competition, although it never happened.

 Stadium

-The Estadio Francisco Zarco is a multi-use stadium in the Mexican city of Durango.
+The Estadio Francisco Zarco is a multi-use stadium in the city of Durango, Durango.
 The stadium holds 18,000 people.
-It is used mostly for football matches, and is the home stadium of Alacranes de Durango and the temporal stadium of Acaxees de Durango.
+It is used mostly for football matches, and is the home stadium of Alacranes de Durango and the former home stadium of Acaxees de Durango.
 The stadium is owned by the state of Durango.
 Acaxees announced the construction of its own stadium in the medium term.